Miffyli/ToriLLE/docs/protocol/protocol.md

 -----------------------
 * Toribash must launch `remotecontrol.lua` script.
 This is done on launching Toribash if provided `profile.tbs` is present next to ´toribash.exe`
 * Toribash will TCP connect to `CONNECT_IP` at port `CONNECT_PORT` (specified in `remotecontrol.lua`)
-* Server listens for TCP connections at port `CONNECT_PORT`
+* Server listens for TCP connections at port `CONNECT_PORT` for `TIMEOUT` seconds (specified in `remotecontrol.lua`)
-* If connection is made, this is considered handshake and start of remote control
+* If connection is made:
+* Toribash waits for data from server
+* Toribash attempts to parse received data as decimal 1 or 0
+* Toribash applies rendering settings accordingly (1 = render game, 0 = no rendering)
 * Toribash moves to "Receive settings"

 Receive settings